osmandapp/web/main/docs/user/navigation/routing/car-based-routing.md

 ## Overview

 Car-based routing is designed to help drivers navigate efficiently, safely, and comfortably, by providing tailored directions that take into account the unique needs and preferences of each driver.
-Right routing settings can help drivers save time, and fuel, and avoid hazards on the road.
+The right routing settings can help drivers save time, and fuel, and avoid hazards on the road.

 :::info
 The routing mechanism for ground vehicles differs only in a few settings.
 Common parameters are described in the [Car](#route-parameters---car) section of this article.
 [Truck](#route-parameters---truck) and [Motorcycle](#route-parameters---motorcycle) have their particularities.